saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https-part-1.md

 ### Monkey patching and re-patching.

-This concept is best explained by leveraging our already existing Stage-1 and Stage-2 Python interpreter console.
-Keep in mind that
-Stage-2 had **pyopenssl** installed, while Stage-1 didn't.
-We will show the the following code for Python2.7 as the same output applies to Python3.7 also.
+Let's use the already existing Stage-1 and Stage-2 Python interpreter console's to clear this out.
+Keep in mind that Stage-2 had **pyopenssl** installed, while Stage-1 didn't.
+We will demo with Python2.7 as the same output applies to Python3.7 also.

 <ul>
   <li> Stage-1 Python2.7: </li>